 For performance bonds in particular, it’s important to get the bond from a surety with experience in the type of construction you are performing.
 This is because, in the event of default, the surety will step in manage the situation.
 They will need to be intimately familiar with all of the moving parts on a project, the work required to finish the job, and how to find and assess qualified contractors.

-Generally, performance bonds cost about 1% of the total contract amount.
+Every bond has a specific amount that it guarantees.
+A performance bond is generally issued for the full amount of the contract, and typically costs about 1% of the total amount.
 However, there are a lot of factors that could affect the price and amount of a performance bond.
-Basically, anything in a company’s credit history could affect the cost of a bond.
+Anything in a company’s credit history could affect the cost of a bond.

 How to avoid a performance bond claim

 From a contractor’s perspective, avoiding a claim requires not defaulting on a contract.
 But even the most qualified contractor can run into an unanticipated problem that .
 So what should a contractor do if they sense they might not be able to perform?
 Pick up the phone.
 Reach out to the surety company.
 After all, they are trained to deal with these types of scenarios, and may be able to resolve the situation before the owner files a claim.

 Defense is the best offense, as they say, and that applies to bond claims as well.
 The best way to avoid a claim is to prequalify contractors before hiring them for a contract.

 If the contractor is ultimately in default, then it’s time for the surety company to decide how to take action.
 There are a few options for sureties to resolve the claim.